NimbleChain: Speeding up cryptocurrencies in general-purpose permissionless blockchains: Related work

 \textbf{Hierarchical and Parallel Chains.} Alternative blockchain organizations include hierarchical and parallel chains.
 In Bitcoin-NG \cite{Eyal2016}, key blocks are generated at a similar rate as Bitcoin.
 Still, in-between two key blocks, the miner of the previous key block can generate many microblocks that contain transactions.
 FruitChain \cite{10.1145/3087801.3087809} adopts a similar hierarchical approach.
 OHIE uses parallel instances of BBP and then deterministically sorts blocks to reach a total order~\cite{Yu2020ohie}.
 In all these proposals, the total order of the main chain is determined by only a fraction of blocks (key blocks).
 Hence, the remaining blocks (microblocks), which carry the actual transactions, can be safely generated at much higher rates than BBP allows, thus increasing throughput.
 Unlike \name, these proposals focus on improving throughput, not commit latency.
-For example, Bitcoin-NG does not improve commit latency~\cite{Eyal2016} and OHIE's average commit latency is around 10 minutes \cite{Yu2020ohie}.

-One notable exception is Prism \cite{10.1145/3319535.3363213}, which supports low-latency and high-throughput honest transactions by resorting to parallel voting chains, which determine the total order of blocks in the main chain.
-Besides high throughput, Prism also improves commit latency.
+For example, Bitcoin-NG does improve the time it takes the system to agree on Bitcoin-NG's microblocks but does not improve commit latency~\cite{Eyal2016}, while OHIE's average commit latency is around 10 minutes \cite{Yu2020ohie}.
+One exception is Prism \cite{10.1145/3319535.3363213}, which supports low-latency and high-throughput honest transactions by resorting to parallel voting chains, which determine the total order of blocks in the main chain.
 Still, their simulation-based evaluation results are around 2x higher than the causal commit latency of \name's most robust configuration (40 to 58 sec with $\beta=0.3$ \cite{10.1145/3319535.3363213}).
-Since all the above proposals are optimizations over BBP's foundations, \name can supplement any of them with the low-latency of our consensusless commit fast path.
+Since all the above proposals are optimizations over BBP's foundations, \name can supplement any of them with the low-latency of our promise fast path.

+A notable alternative is to organize transactions as a directed acyclic graph (DAG), which has been proposed in IOTA's Tangle system \cite{SILVANO2020307} to achieve improved performance, including lower latency.
+However, the safety of this solution depends on an honest central point of control, which is at odds with the decentralized and permissionless nature of blockchains.